Colorful Pop

 Colorful Pop is the second studio album of the Japanese super girl group E-girls.
-It was released on March 19, 2014 in two different editions.
+It was released on March 19, 2014, in two different editions.

 Background

-E-girls announced their second album before the release of "Diamond Only".
-The album's covers, track list and release date were later confirmed after the group released the PV for the album's promotional single, "RYDEEN ~Dance All Night~".
-The album features five previously unreleased songs, including pre-released single "RYDEEN ~Dance All Night~", while the rest of the album featured songs previously released as singles or b-sides.
-The album also includes a Rock Version of the group's single "Follow Me" from their debut album, "Lesson 1".
+E-girls announced their second album before the release of "Diamond Only."
+The album's covers, track list, and release date were later confirmed after the group released the PV for the album's promotional single, "RYDEEN ~Dance All Night~."
+The album features five previously unreleased songs, including pre-released single "RYDEEN ~Dance All Night~," while the rest of the album features songs previously released as singles or b-sides.
+The album also includes a Rock Version of the group's single "Follow Me" from their debut album, "Lesson 1."

 Singles

 Three songs from the album were released as official singles, with one promotional single: